tootal/blog/test.md

 from SNAP [49].
 The graphs are simple and undirected (for graphs that are directed, we ignore the direction).
 A number of these graphs have more than 10 million edges, and the largest has more than 100 million edges.
-Basic properties of these graphs are presented in \Tab{main}.
+Basic properties of these graphs are presented in {% tab main %}.

-The data sets are split into two parts, in \Tab{main}.
+The data sets are split into two parts, in {% tab main %}.
 The upper part are instances feasibly solved with past work (notably kClist40{% cite DBS18 %}), while the lower part has instances that cannot be solved with previous algorithm (even after days).
-We give more details in \Sec{time}.
+We give more details in {% sec time %}.

 **Competing algorithms:** We compare with (what we consider) are the state of the art clique counting algorithms: Tur\'{a}n-Shadow (TS){% cite JS17 %} and kClist40{% cite DBS18 %}.